 Designed for our students, staff and faculty, myUSC serves as the university portal to an array of campus resources, including Web Registration.
 Before you register for classes, you should review the USC Schedule of Classes and meet with your academic advisor to discuss your first semester of coursework.

 Your USCard is your student ID card and provides access to a number of campus services.
-If you sign-up for a meal plan, you will use the USCard to pay for meals in the residential dining halls on campus.
+If you sign up for a meal plan, you will use the USCard to pay for meals in the residential restaurants on campus.
 You can also load discretionary funds onto the card and use it to purchase food, books, tickets to various sporting and entertainment events, and many other items on campus.
 In addition, the card will grant you borrowing privileges in USC libraries.

 A USC ID card should be carried at all times while on campus.
-Please visit the USCard Services Office to get your card.
+Please visit USCard Services to get your card.

 Complete Degree Verification (if applicable)

-Students who have a continuing registration requirement to complete degree verification must satisfy this requirement by the end of their first semester at USC.
+Students who have a continuing registration requirement to complete pending degree verification must satisfy this requirement by the end of their first semester at USC.
 If you do not verify your previous degrees, you will not be able to register for your second semester of classes.
-Learn more about how to satisfy this continuing registration requirement at the Office of Degree Progress.
+Learn more about how to satisfy this continuing registration requirement by visiting the Degree Progress department at the Registrar One Stop Center.

 Pay Tuition and Fees